symfony/symfony-docs/components/class_loader.rst

     use Symfony\Component\ClassLoader\UniversalClassLoader;

     $loader = new UniversalClassLoader();

-    // register namespaces and prefixes here - see below
+    // register namespaces and prefixes here (see below)

+    // You can search the include_path as a last resort.
+    $loader->useIncludePath(true);

     $loader->register();